EMMA II - Updating the European Atlas

 Behaviour and Management of European Ungulates

-A new book Behaviour and Management of Eurpean Ungulates, edited by Rory Putman and Marco Apollonio has just been published.
+A new book Behaviour and Management of European Ungulates, edited by Rory Putman and Marco Apollonio has recently been published.
 It contains the following chapters, contributed by recognised experts in the field:

 1. Behaviour and management of European ungulates, Rory Putman and Marco Apollonio.